bicosteve/kubernetesIP/README.md

 The client service is a kind of 'Service' and has a type of 'LoadBalancer' The targetPort is set to 5000.
 This is the port which will be used by the nginx to direct traffic to the client.
+IP:http://34.31.72.126:3000/

+kubectl create secret generic dbpassword --from-literal DBPASSWORD=123